UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/15-poly-types.md

  * Instead, use polymorphic functions

 No more elimination rules:
- * Instead, use polymorphic functions
+ * Instead, use instantiation of polymorphic functions

 But, **we still need formation rules**